 Early development of ‘Social Property Investment’ strategies revealed a way to maximise profit and cost effectiveness, minimise and mitigate risk – and ultimately, make a difference to the lives of people housed, as well as wider society.

 ‘Social Property Investment’ is not just randomly warehousing benefit claimants, with a sole focus on a financial return.

 ‘Social Property Investors’ actively provide comfortable, secure homes and take measures to safeguard the people they house.

 Refining the Approach

 Of course, this ‘model’ project was far from perfect and there were many headaches along the way.
-It was difficult to rehabilitate new tenants as the ‘supporting services’ which were promised at the point of initial contact often failed to materialise long-term – a frequent problem encountered over the previous couple of years practical research.
+It was difficult to rehabilitate new tenants as the ‘supporting services’ which were promised at the point of initial contact often failed to materialise long-term – a frequent problem encountered over a previous couple of years of practical research.

 My experience with this project inspired me to go back to the drawing board with the aim of finding sustainable access to tenant support; rather than as before, laying focus on the bricks and mortar aspect, which is actually easy to find.